Overview Workflows Evidence Requirements Common Findings Compliance Roadmap Integrations Roadmap Features

 HIGH

-CUI not encrypted at rest
+CUI / sensitive data not encrypted at rest

-Storage volumes containing controlled data lack encryption.
+Storage volumes containing controlled or confidential data lack encryption.
 Affects: SC.L2-3.13.16, FISMA-SC-28, CC6.7, C1.1

 Recommendation: Enable AES-256 encryption on all storage.
 Use FIPS 140-2 validated cryptographic modules.
 Provide key management documentation.